 As noted above, the Honda CRF250F curb weight is 265 pounds.
 While that might seem like a lot compared to the 238lbs Honda CRF250RX, it is respectable for a trail bike.
 Remember, the XR250 weighs more than 270 pounds.

 Obviously, this isn’t a motocross bike, and that is a good thing.

 The 15+ pound increase over the RX model isn’t as bad as it sounds.
 The low seat height and low center of gravity are significant enough to make this a very easy dirt bike to ride.

-What is curb weight on a dirt bike?
+What is the curb weight of a dirt bike?

 Most modern dirt bikes are listed with their “curb” weight.
 This is the weight of the dirt bike with a full tank of fuel as well all other necessary fluids, etc. This is often referred to as “wet” weight, as well.